Nullspace-MC/CutefulCake/README.md

 * Type : boolean
 * Default : false

+`fillLimit`
+* Sets the max amount of blocks a fill or clone command can affect
+* Type : int
+* Default : 32768
+* Must be either -1 (no limit) or 0 or above

 ### Loggers :
 `tps`
 * Allows you to see tps and mspt of server